sicily496/DSC180A-QuantizedNNs/README.md

 ## Repo Overview

-This repository contains code for replicating GPFQ quantization algorithm and notebook for holding CIFAR10 data and pre-trained model.
+This repository contains code for replicating GPFQ quantization algorithm and notebook for visualizing train and test data (CIFAR10).
 There are several directories, each serving a specific purpose.
 Below is an overview of each directory to help you navigate the codebase effectively.

 ### `Logs`